The life of a Support department head takes a change perhaps for the better.

 However getting back to the day, Professor Symons said, “Stan, can you join me in my office and we will work out a strategy.”

-“Thanks, I’ll do that, should be no drama, same old same old,” Stan laughed as he followed Symons there.
+“Thanks, should be no drama, same old same old,” Stan laughed as he followed Symons there.

-“Sit down Stan; there is a change.
-The new heads aren't up to speed on how necessary is your function.
+“Sit down Stan.
+There is a change. as the new heads aren't up to speed on how necessary is your function.
 The scuttlebutt is that they think they can do without you and divide your budget amongst themselves,” Professor Symons reported, “The new Vice Chancellor only sees you as a budget black-hole that no-one wants to justify on paper.”

 “Been there done that, I sit on my hands for a week then all hell breaks loose; then they are on their knees begging me to return and restore the status quo,” Stan said.

 “Perhaps not this time, so how about a research fellowship and do that doctoral dissertation that you always whine about?”
 Symons offered.

 “Well if it is going to take more than a week or I get my marching orders, you’re on,” Stan shook hands on it, “Though I am surprised that you don’t already have a candidate.”

 “The current batch is either a little wet behind the ears or rather chase a higher profile department,” Symons explained then smiled, “Besides I get exclusive service in your spare time and go one up on the newbies.”

 “All my staff would then become the Vice Chancellor’s problem, sounds like a plan,” Stan agreed, “So when do I start?”